 What are the best counters for Cresselia in Pokémon Go?

 A pure Psychic type Pokémon, Cresselia is weak against Bug, Ghost, and Dark type attacks.
 She can deal Psychic, Fairy, and Ice type damage.
-While this Raid will be more difficult than previous runs due to a boost in her CP and HP, there are a wealth of Pokémon that work very well to counter Cresselia, including many Mega Pokémon and Shadow Pokémon.
+Mega Evolution and Shadow Pokémon are the key to winning this Raid quickly.

 A Ghost and Fire type originally discovered in the Unova region of Gen V, Chandelure is one of the best in both its types.
 It takes half damage from both Fairy and Ice type attacks, while taking normal damage from Psychic types.
 For this Raid, you'll want to focus on its Ghost type moves Hex and Shadow Ball to do super effective damage to Cresselia.
 Although Litwick isn't a particularly common spawn, its availability during Halloween and Pokémon Go Fest 2020 means most players have had a chance to catch and evolve this little guy.